-19.5.
+19.6.
 Other environments

-19.5.1.
+19.6.1.
 JBoss Modules, WildFly, and JBoss EAP

-Because of JBoss Modules' ClassLoader magic, provide the ClassLoader of your classes during the SolverFactory creation, so it can find the classpath resources (such as the solver config, score DRLs and domain classes) in your jars.
+Because of JBoss Modules' ClassLoader magic, provide the ClassLoader of your classes during the SolverFactory creation, so it can find the classpath resources (the solver config, domain classes, etc.) in your jars.